turingschool/backend-curriculum-site/module3/lessons/understanding_the_asset_pipeline.md

 - "/Users/michaelbolton/.rvm/gems/ruby-2.5.0/gems/coffee-rails-4.0.1/lib/assets/javascripts"
 ```

-The asset pipeline works its way through your load path.
+The asset pipeline works its way through your load path starting at the top.
 The first asset with a given name wins.
 If you had an asset named `app/assets/stylesheet.css.scss` and another called `vendor/assets/stylesheet.css.scss`, the asset in your `app/assets` directory would win because it occurs first in the load path.

 ## Loading Assets - Our Journey Begins